viamrobotics/docs/docs/components/servo.md

 ---
 Hobby servos (sometimes called servomotors) are a type of actuator comprising a small motor with built-in closed-loop control.

+The Viam `servo` component is not designed to support industrial servomotors.
+Configure an industrial servomotor as a [motor](/components/motor/) with an [encoder](/components/encoder/).

 ## Hardware Requirements

 A typical servo control setup comprises the following: